 In order to measure the risk of your premises, you may also need to calculate your maximum occupancy levels.
 This is worked out using the number and width of the fire exits available per person.
 You can download a simple guide to calculating occupancy figures.

-The short guide to making your premises safe from fire (.pdf, 16 pages, 1007Kb) is another useful tool for writing your own risk assessment.
+A guide to making your small non-domestic premises safe from fire is another useful tool for writing your own risk assessment.
 This should help you methodically follow the five key steps of Fire Risk Assessments.

 Fire safety risk assessment